KarlWasson/Dark-Portfolio-Template-11ty-Personal-Site/posts/email.md

 The challenge was to build trust with his audience while providing engaging content.

-Using similar phrases and an excited, almost rushed tone, I matched his writing style.
+I matched his writing and speaking style by using similar phraseology, crafting an excited, almost rushed tone.
 Asking him about his browsing habits, we identified several subreddits and parasocial newsletters he follows as content repositories that offered new content to his audience.

 ![alt text]({{ image | url }} "Email copywriting")